The slow slide — when decline happens so gradually you almost miss it

 How Denial Works

-Denial isn't a character flaw.
-It's protective.
+Denial is protective, not pathological.
 Your brain doesn't want to accept that someone you love is losing capability.
 It's frightening.
 It suggests change you're not ready for.
 It hints at things you don't want to think about: mortality, dependency, the reversal of parent and child roles.
 So we minimize.
 We explain things away.
 We focus on the days when they seem fine and forget about the days when something was clearly off.

 Denial also exists because decline itself is inconsistent, at least in the early stages.
 Your parent might have a bad day where they're confused, and then a good day where they seem completely themselves.
 This inconsistency can feel like permission to believe that everything's probably fine, they were just tired, maybe the bad day was a fluke.
 But patterns don't lie, even when individual instances seem explainable.